 “Sudbury.
 Ontario.” said one of the forms and I inwardly sighed in relief.
 That was going to be the end of it – the point where I got to step off.

 “Sorry fellas,” I said, easing a foot through a gap in the wall they had formed around me.
 “We only cover Maritime musicians.
 I’m afraid I can’t help you.”
 I had the better part of a leg worked free now and was trying to wedge my shoulders through an inky point in that threatening mass.
 My mind was already onto more pleasant thoughts, and imagining a new life for myself far, far away from there when a hand clamped down on my shoulder.
 The hand belonged to a big, dark looking, bearded fellow.
-His grip on my should also made it pretty clear that it now belonged to him too.
+His grip on my shoulder also made it pretty clear that it now belonged to him too.

 “We want to be honorary Maritimers,” he said.
 I couldn’t tell if this was the band’s ring-leader or not.
 I’d later learn this was Jon Danyliw, but they all meant business.
 “Start the petition.
 Just say how many times we have to come out.
 What do we need to do?
 Say it’s twenty tours and it works out?
 It’s fine, we’ll get there soon enough.”